 The purpose of the Annual Report is to explain the aims and objectives of the Council's Parking service.
-The Report includes information on what we enforce and the effects of our policies.
-The Report's statistical analysis includes: information on the number of parking and traffic related Penalty Charge Notices (PCNs) issued for the period 01 April 2018 to 31 March 2019; the income and expenditure recorded in our Parking Account; and how the surplus on this account has been spent.
+The Report includes information on the regulations that we enforce, and the effectiveness of our policies.
+The Report's statistical analysis includes: information on the number of parking and traffic related Penalty Charge Notices (PCNs) issued for the period 01 April 2019 to 31 March 2020; the income and expenditure recorded in our Parking Account; and how the surplus on this account has been spent.